Għonnella: Origins

 According to local legend, the għonnella was first introduced to Malta in 1224 as a sign of mourning by the women of Celano in the Abruzzi region of Italy, who were said to have been expelled - first to Sicily, and then to Malta - by Enrico de Morra, acting on the orders of Holy Roman Emperor Frederick II, following the massacre of their husbands.
 There is some historical evidence of this event recorded in the chronicles of Riccardo di San Germano:

 "Henricus de Morra iussu imperiali Celanenses reuocat ubique dispersos, ut ad propria redeant, et redeuntes capit et in Siciliam mittit, quos apud Maltam dirigit Imperator."

 An alternate legend, which plays on the similarity between the Faldetta and a traditional nun's habit, suggests that the women of Malta adopted this costume in 1798, to ward off the unwanted advances of Napoleon Bonaparte's troops.
 However, this theory was dismissed as a fairy tale in a National Geographic essay about Malta (1935).

 According to yet another legend, the għonnella developed due to the strict Canonical requirement (pre-Vatican Council II) that women veil their head before entering a Catholic church.
 It is said that poorer country girls, who could not afford a cloak or shawl, met the veiling requirement by placing a spare skirt over their head, which gradually evolved into the għonnella.
 Others speculate that it is a vernacular modification of the eastern veil, even a local variation of the Spanish mantilla.
 Drawing upon this angle related to Moorish Spain, folklore even suggests some fancied at least partial Moorish origin when Malta was occupied by the Muslim Aghlabids, such as relation to the khimar (a loose type of hijab).

+I have little doubt that the origin of the onnella must be sought for in the oriental veil.
+Laying aside the great probability that the latter was used in this island during the domination of the Arabs, I have been very much struck with the similarity which there exists between both.